JemWritesCode/ZombieRunner/README.md

 The rest of my code from that course can be found [here in my other repo](https://github.com/JemWritesCode/Unity3DTutorial).
 I separated this project so I can try out some things with Unity/Github.

-## WIP (I may or may not bother with these)

-- add instructions for the itch page
-- win screen if they pick up the vaccine

 ## Some Known Bugs

 Enemies can clip through objects.